To request a REDCap account, please submit a service request and select “REDCap Database Account.”

 Tufts CTSI offers REDCap (Research Electronic Data Capture) to investigators at Tufts CTSI partner institutions.
 REDCap is a free, secure, HIPAA-compliant, web-based application used for electronic capture and management of research and clinical study data.
-REDCap servers are housed in a secure local data center, behind the Tufts Medical Center firewall, and all web-based information is encrypted.
+Tufts CTSI provides hosting, maintenance, and user support to help investigators identify study participants and collect and manage their data.
+REDCap servers are housed in a secure local data center, behind the Tufts Medical Center (Tufts MC) firewall, and all web-based information is encrypted.
 The REDCap database is periodically backed up.
+Please contact us for the latest REDCap summary to include in grant submissions.

 - Secure and web-based: input data or build an online survey from anywhere in the world over a secure web connection with authentication and data logging.